 - Te Pua Wānanga ki te Ao Scholarship

-Being brought up in a total immersion environment, going from kohanga reo right through to kura kaupapa for 13 years, it was always a given that te reo Māori would become one of my greatest passions.
+Going from kohanga reo right through to kura kaupapa for 13 years, and raised in a total immersion environment, it was always a given that te reo Māori would become one of her greatest passions in life.

 "My favourite subject is te reo Māori because it allows me to retain my knowledge of te reo and further it by understanding the technicality of it in terms of learning the language in a university environment."

 For Kiriwaitingi, a typical day at uni involves waking up at Bryant Hall 30 minutes before her lecture or tutorial starts, quickly getting ready and shooting out the door to class.
 "If I have assignments due, a few friends and I will hit the library for a few hours.
 In the evening, we’ll go to UniRec for an hour or so to do a bit of training or play some netball."

 "My mindset and the way that I think has matured during my time here at uni," she says.
 "I’ve learnt to be a lot more independent and not rely on my parents as much.
 You only have yourself to rely on to get your work done because there are deadlines to be met – there will be consequences to your grades if they aren’t met."

 "My tips for other students would be to network with as many people as you can and enjoy your time at uni.
 My parents always told me that uni is the last step before fully moving into adulthood and to just enjoy it and have fun."

 "I hope that through my studies I will be able to share what I’ve learnt with our Māori people and, most importantly, our rangatahi Māori.
 I hope to ignite a spark within them to further their education at tertiary institutes while ensuring they still hold strong to their te reo Māori and to their ao Māori – the base that grounds us as a race and, at the end of the day, is who we are.